Prepositions are the small words that indicate relationship between things, such as “from”, “about”, “below”, “through” and so on.

 - Ég fer á bílinn = I go onto the (roof of the) car.
 I am moving relative to the car.

 - Ég fer á bílnum = I will travel there using the car.
+(This is an idiomatic phrase.)
 Although the car is moving, we are both moving together and so I am not moving relative to the car.

 eftir (by, after)

-- If the subject is in the third case , the object is usually behind the subject in space.
+- If the subject is in the dative case (the third case) , the object is usually behind the subject in space.